 Students are entering a professional role as a representative of the University of Denver and the school psychology profession, which relies on adherence to ethical standards such as confidentiality.
 This means students are expected to carefully consider their use of social media regarding both professional and personal behavior.
 Students are asked to review privacy settings and review their online presence.
 Students should also avoid posting unhealthy or offensive behavior and speech as these posts may be accessed by future employers, colleagues, or clients.
 Moreover, students are prohibited from posting anything at all about clinic and fieldwork practice.
 Failure to adhere to these guidelines is grounds for expulsion from the program.
-APA has established policies about social media and forums, which should be carefully reviewed by all students: http://www.apa.org/about/social-mediapolicy.aspx
+APA has established policies about social media and forums, which should be carefully reviewed by all students: APA Social Media Policy.